-Historically, a number of management techniques were used to manage inventory successfully (Barratt and Oliveira 2001).
-One of the more recent initiatives gaining significant momentum in industry is Collaborative Planning Forecasting and Replenishment (CPFR).
-In its simplest form, CPFR as a typical SCM (Supply Chain Management) strategy, seeks to reconcile production planning and associated inventories with customer demand.
+Historically, a number of management techniques were used to manage inventory successfully (Barratt and Oliveira, 2001).
+One of the more recent initiatives gaining significant momentum in industry is CPFR.
+In its simplest form, CPFR as a typical SCM strategy, seeks to reconcile production planning and associated inventories with customer demand.
 Demand management, as such, becomes a key issue.
-Beside the inventory reduction, CPFR is also expected to reduce out-of-stock items, improve asset utilisation, and rationalise deployment of resources.
-However, its usage is still not widespread and, where implemented, the results are not always encouraging (Stank, Daugherty et al. 1999).
+Besides the inventory reduction, CPFR is also expected to reduce out-of-stock items, improve asset utilisation and rationalise deployment of resources.
+However, the results have not always been encouraging (Stank et al., 1999).

-As there is no single definition of CPFR, we offer a tentative definition of CPFR as a process and a business practice relying on technology and procedures, aiming to produce one unified statement of demand and endeavouring to maintain optimum levels of inventory across the supply chain through sharing and reconciling forecasts.
+VICS defines CPFR (VICS CPFR Overview, 2004) as a business practice that combines the intelligence of multiple trading partners in the planning and fulfilment of customer demand.
+As there is no single definition of CPFR, we offer a tentative alternative definition of CPFR as a process and a business practise relying on technology and procedures, aiming to produce one unified statement of demand and endeavouring to maintain optimum levels of inventory across the supply chain through sharing and reconciling forecasts.
 CPFR was first applied in 1995 when Wal-Mart formed a working group with Warner Lambert to pilot a new approach on collaborating in forecasting and replenishment of one of the products (Listerine).
 It proved successful and it created many expectations.
-In addition to the primarily internal and cost focused drivers mentioned above, other external factors also drive the adoption of CPFR, such as: improvement in overall chain competitiveness, transparency and cost structure, ability to cope with fashion trends (or shortening of product life cycle), possibility to cope with moves to offshore production, and a need to handle increasingly longer, global supply chains (Fliedner 2003).
-Marginal CPFR benefits come from increases in sales, improvement in both trading partner relationships and communication, and improvements in service level.
+In addition to the primarily internal and cost focused drivers mentioned above, other external factors also drive the adoption of CPFR, such as: improvement in overall chain competitiveness, transparency and cost structure, ability to cope with fashion trends (or shortening of product life cycle), possibility to cope with moves to offshore production and a need to handle increasingly longer, global supply chains (Fliedner, 2003).
+Marginal CPFR benefits come from increases in sales, improvement in both trading partner relationships and communication and improvements in service level.

-In order to 'regulate' and promote good practice in implementing CPFR, in 1998 the Voluntary Inter-industry Commerce Standards (VICS) Association launched one of the most comprehensive sets of guidelines in this domain.
-In an effort to globalize CPFR, in 2000 VICS teamed up with ECR Europe (Efficient Consumer Response).
+In order to 'regulate' and promote good practise in implementing CPFR, in 1998 the VICS Association launched one of the most comprehensive sets of guidelines in this domain.
+In an effort to globalise CPFR, in 2000 VICS teamed up with Efficient Consumer Response (ECR) Europe and created the nine step process model.